 Local folks of Meghalaya mostly use two types of farming practices, the shifting cultivation, and the terrace or bun cultivation.
 These traditional methods of cultivation are properly adapted to the environmental conditions of Meghalaya.
 The locals are already acquainted with these methods of farming and the know the ecological balance it restores.

-Shifting cultivation: This is a popular method in Meghalaya, also called “the slash and burn” farming practice.
+Shifting cultivation: Shifting cultivation has been a popular farming method in Meghalaya.
+Farmers also practice ‘slash and burn’ method.
 Commonly called the Jhum or the Swidden cultivation method, it is one of the most ancient methods of cultivation.

 It is believed to have originated in the Neolithic period around 7000 B.C.
 This agricultural system is a primitive method of cultivation.
 This system of farming is a transition between food gathering and hunting to food production.
 It is still in vogue in Meghalaya as well as the Himalayan region.
 About 350,000 people practice shifting cultivation on about 4,160 km sq. of surveyed lands.
 The folks who practice Jhum cultivation are called Jhummias. (source)

 When the crop yields begin to decrease after a few years, the farmers move to a new patch of forest area and repeat the same process.
-They abandoned the land to recuperate and after a period of 2 to 20 years they come back to the same location.
+They abandon the land to let it recuperate and after a period of 2 to 20 years they come back to the same location.